 Elevation Gain: 1,660 ft

-This trail is located at Rocky Mountain National Park and you can start hiking it from either Bear Lake Trailhead or Glacier Gorge Trailhead.
-Follow the trail route outlined above to hike one of the top hikes in Colorado that takes you to six lakes and a waterfall.
+This trail in Rocky Mountain National Park brings you to six lakes and a waterfall.
+You can start hiking it from either Bear Lake Trailhead or Glacier Gorge Trailhead.
 Make sure to look out for signs along the route to lead you in the right direction.

 - Start at Bear Lake and do the short loop around the lake (0.6 miles)